 All six FFE courses are taught using actual and simulated case materials, a hands-on approach to prepare students for their careers in litigation support, forensic accounting and fraud examination.
 To mimic real-world expectations, students are required to perform two actual engagements and report their findings both in writing and orally – see pitch-to-prosecutor and moot court exercise description below.

 - ACCT 580 Forensic and Fraud Examination (FFE) Skills: This course provides an introduction to forensic and fraud examination and explores the interface between traditional financial and accounting topics and forensic and fraud examinations

-- ACCT 581 Fraud Investigation (MPA equivalent course is ACCT 556): Types of fraud, sources of evidence, and analysis of internal and external fraud schemes with an emphasis on the skills needed to identify, investigate and litigate fraud and forensic accounting allegations.
+- ACCT 581 Fraud Investigation (MAcc equivalent course is ACCT 556): Types of fraud, sources of evidence, and analysis of internal and external fraud schemes with an emphasis on the skills needed to identify, investigate and litigate fraud and forensic accounting allegations.

-- ACCT 582 Fraud Data Analysis (MPA equivalent course is ACCT 521): Digital prevention and deterrence, digital evidence, digital detection and investigation including data mining, digital presentation and reporting tools, cyber-crime and electronic case management tools.
+- ACCT 582 Fraud Data Analysis (MAcc equivalent course is ACCT 521): Digital prevention and deterrence, digital evidence, digital detection and investigation including data mining, digital presentation and reporting tools, cyber-crime and electronic case management tools.

 - ACCT 583 Fraud Criminology/Legal Issues: The professional's/ fraud examiner's responsibility to detect fraud, investigative techniques, interviewing skills, legal concepts, evidence management, criminology, and ethics.
 The Association of Certified Fraud Examiner (ACFE) CFE Exam Prep Course, embedded in Accounting 583, is the ACFE Exam Prep Course, making you eligible and qualified to sit for the CFE Exam.